 - CAS number, and information such as your current language test results

 Whether or not you need an Academic Technology Approval Scheme certification is dependent on the level of study you are coming to pursue in the UK , and also the subject matter of your degree.

 Postgraduate students studying sensitive topics in the areas of technology and science may be asked to get an ATAS in order to apply for a student visa.
 Good news is, your chosen university will be able to advise if your course needs an ATAS or not.

-If you’re a freshman yet to travel for studies in the UK on a visa and need an ATAS certificate, please endeavour to get this before applying for a Tier 4 visa.
+If you’re a freshman yet to travel for studies in the UK on a visa and need an ATAS certificate, please endeavor to get this before applying for a Tier 4 visa.
 You can apply for an ATAS certificate up to 9 months before your course starting date, however it is only valid for a period of 6 months so you must complete your Tier 4 visa application within this time frame.

 Being refused for a UK student visa